The Decentralized Web: Why Do We Need It?

 - Age Restricted Content is a technique to make it harder for people to access unpopular opinions.
 It’s not violent or sexual content that gets ranked by this, but political or religious information that runs against the ideology of Big Tech.
-To view the content a person needs to be an adult and prove this by adding an ID or credit card information.
-And even then you have to dismiss annoying warning labels to confirm to see “unsafe” content.
+To view the content, a person needs to be an adult and prove this by adding an ID or credit card information.
+And even then, you have to dismiss annoying warning labels to confirm to see “unsafe” content.

 - De-Ranking is used to make sure only the correct opinions can be found.
 De-Ranked content appears much later in search results.
-People have to scroll by prioritized content that is usually of the opposite opinion.
+People have to scroll by prioritized content that is of the opposite opinion.

 - Throttling is used to reduce the reach of unfavored opinions by slowing down how fast the content can be shared or who can see the content.

-- Strikes are another educational method, usually applied with a three-strikes system, where the account gets deleted after the content creator collected three warnings for violations of community guidelines.
+- Strikes are another educational method, applied with a three-strikes system, where the account gets deleted after the content creator collected three warnings for violations of community guidelines.

-The beginning of President Trumps' presidency marked a date where both sides of the political spectrum became ruthless in spreading misinformation and fake news.
-Other countries like China, Russia, or Iran started stirring up hate with bots.
+The beginning of President Trump’s presidency marked a date where both sides of the political spectrum became ruthless in spreading misinformation and fake news.
+Other countries like China, Russia, and Iran started stirring up hate with bots.
 The political divide in the West deteriorated rapidly.
 The trust in media sunk to the lowest point in decades.
 Divisive ideas as Critical Theory started dividing people based on immutable characteristics like race, sex, or gender.

 Quis Custodiet Ipsos Custodes?
 (Who Watches the Watchers?)